 - Kingfishers nesting and laying eggs in April, the site has a dedicated hide to observe a kingfisher if lucky.

-- In August teal start arriving for winter as well as many other arrivals.
+- In August, teal arrives for winter and many other arrivals.

 - In the winter at dusk, you can observe starlings doing their usual acrobatics over the site.